 Your bedroom is the most private room in the house, and it should be the most personal.
 Your bed should feel like the ultimate sanctuary and make you happy every time you get into it.
 "Show-off-y beds are a thing of the past," Tricia said.

 So are fussy pillows—remember the era of "my husband has to throw 14 tiny pillows onto the floor so he can get into bed?"
 It's over.
 Instead:

 Secret No. 1: Get the right pillows.
 By all means keep your favorite pillow—the flat, dingy one you've been carting around since childhood because it has just the right squish factor to lull you to sleep—but also invest in a pair of beautiful goose down pillows.
 On her bed Tricia has a White Goose Down Pillow; available in standard, queen, and king sizes at prices ranging from $108.74 to $179.99 at Warm Things.

 Goose down pillows will look plump and make your bed look welcoming no matter whether you lay them flat or prop them up against the headboard.
 "Some people do pillows like a stack of pancakes and others like magazines in a rack that faces forward, and either looks good," said Tricia.

 Secret No. 2: Buy a bolster.
 Then push it up against the headboard and leave it there.
-A twill 30-inch-long Bolster Cover is available in eight colors for $49 and a 30-inch-long Synthetic Bolster Insert is $26; both from Pottery Barn.
+A twill 30-inch-long Bolster Cover is available in eight colors for from $39 to $89 and a 30-inch-long Synthetic Bolster Insert is $26; both from Pottery Barn.